 Will you combine your finances?
 Will you retain any individual accounts?
 You and your spouse will need to decide how to manage both shared and individual expenses, along with how to best develop and uphold a household budget.

 Do you or your spouse have outstanding debt?
 Whether it’s credit card debt, student loans, home loans or something else, you both should disclose this as well as your credit histories to provide a clearer picture of your overall financial health.
 This discussion is important to avoid any surprises when you go to make your first large purchase, such as a car or home, together.

 If both of you receive health insurance coverage through work, is it wiser to have two individual policies or one family policy in place?
 Discuss all existing benefits or other insurance policies to determine if any would make more sense financially to consolidate rather than to retain two individual policies.

-Both you and your spouse should review your wills (or create one if you have not already done so) to reflect your changed marital status.
+Both you and your spouse should review your wills (or consider working with an attorney to create one if you have not already done so) to reflect your changed marital status.
 Any forms or policies containing beneficiary information, such as life insurance policies, retirement accounts and more, should also be reviewed.

 If you have not already purchased your first home, is that something you both are considering for the near future?
 Consider whether buying a home is the best option and if so, how much you are able to put towards it and when is an optimal time to buy.

 Is growing your family something you are both interested in doing in the future?
 Even if family planning is something that is a few years down the road, discuss if the current state of your finances can accommodate more individuals in the picture.
 If not, determine what steps need to be taken in order to feel more comfortable financing a growing family.